 This new version of install hijacking behaves in a similar way, in that it too relies on a piece of malware.
-However, this malware is triggered by clicks, rather than an install initiation.
-The malware can scan through all the clicks coming through the user’s device, and generate a fake click, populated with the fraudster’s details in order to steal credit for any install that may result from those clicks.
+However, this malware is triggered by clicks, rather than an initiation of an install.
+The mobile malware can scan through all clicks coming through the user’s device, and generate a fake click that is populated with the fraudster’s details to steal credit for any install that may have been driven by those clicks.

-Beyond the malicious code’s sophisticated masking, this new fraud version can be extremely elusive and difficult to detect, especially when it is done “correctly”, as it attempts to bypass common CTIT based detection algorithms.
+Beyond the malicious code’s sophisticated masking, this new fraud version can be extremely elusive and difficult to detect, especially when it is done “correctly”, as it attempts to bypass common click-time-to-install (CTIT) based detection algorithms.